The-Politico/gspan.js/README.md

 Finally, also make sure to share the Google Doc you're using with the `client_email`.
 It may look long and not like a valid email, but Google will allow it.

 ## Demo
 Our inaugural use of GSpan was for the 2019 State of the Union.
-Check out the [page](https://www.politico.com/interactives/2019/trump-state-of-the-union-2019-live-fact-check-transcript-2/5/19/) and [data](https://www.politico.com/interactives/2019/trump-state-of-the-union-2019-live-fact-check-transcript-2/5/19/data/data.json) data that powered it.
+Check out the [page](https://www.politico.com/interactives/2019/trump-state-of-the-union-2019-live-fact-check-transcript-2/5/19/)!

 <a href="https://www.politico.com/interactives/2019/trump-state-of-the-union-2019-live-fact-check-transcript-2/5/19/"><img src="docs/images/demo.jpg"></a>